Student Surrealist Art Exhibit

 “The Metamorphic Moment” theme invites students to reflect on the idea of metamorphosis and create their own visual interpretation of “the metamorphic moment.”
 All 2D media types are welcomed and encouraged as submissions.

-There is a free reservation ticket charge to view the student exhibition in the first-floor Raymond James Community Room.
-Reserve a free ground floor ticket here.
+This exhibit is held in the Raymond James Community Room on the ground floor of the Museum.
+Access to the Museum’s ground floor is free and open to the public; online timed reservations are available by selecting ‘Ground Floor Only’ at the ticket here.
 The Raymond James Community Room occasionally closes for private events, in which case the exhibit will not be accessible.

 Thank you to our sponsor: